Supaverse-tech/stellar-nest/README.md

 # @supaverse/stellar-nest

 > A lightweight and opinionated NestJS module for working with the Stellar blockchain.
-> ⚠️ **This is a test version (pre-1.0)** — suitable for prototyping and internal use, but you should test thoroughly before using it in production.

 > 🧠 **Note:** While this library can be adapted to many use cases, it is primarily designed for **custodied account flows**.